sarasgambato/ResearchTrack1_Assignment2/README.md

 ## Installing and running
 The simulation requires the installation of ROS, in particular the Noetic Release of ROS.

+To run the program, first you need to open a shell window in your ROS workspace and to build the workspace with the command `catkin_make` in the shell; then you must follow one of the following set of instructions.

 ### <a id="longer"></a> Longer version
-To run the program, first you need to open a shell window in your ROS workspace and to build the workspace with the command `catkin_make` in the shell; the you must follow this instructions:

 1) run the master node with the following command:
 ```sh
 $ roscore &